 - There was a system for recording and acting on significant events.
 Staff understood their duty to raise concerns and report incidents and near misses.
 Leaders and managers supported them when they did so. - There were adequate systems for reviewing and investigating when things went wrong.
-The service learned and shared lessons identified themes and took action to improve safety in the service. - The provider was aware of and complied with the requirements of the Duty of Candour.
+The service learned and shared lessons identified themes and took action to improve safety in the service.
+For example, when an incorrect blood test result was sent directly to a patient, the service changed the procedures with their laboratory to ensure that all tests were verified prior to the patient being contacted.
+The service quickly realised the error and contacted the patient. - The provider was aware of and complied with the requirements of the Duty of Candor.
 The provider encouraged a culture of openness and honesty.
 The service had systems in place for knowing about notifiable safety incidents